DeadeyeN/Kaijudo/README.md

 All provided card images are whatever image appears latest on the Kaijudo Channel database.
 Likewise, all set info is scraped directly from that source.

 #### Disclaimer
-I do not own The Caster Chronicles or contribute to Cockatrice.
+I do not own Kaijudo or contribute to Cockatrice.
 This is only a text document containing publicly available information.
 I do not gain anything from this project other than the personal satisfaction that I was able to help spread an awesome game.